ttimbers/convertempPy/README.md

 ```

 ### Features
-Contains functions for all permutations of conversions between Celsius, Kelvin and Fahrenheit
+Contains functions for all permutations of conversions between Celsius, Kelvin and Fahrenheit.

 ### Dependencies